What Does a P0171 Chevy Code Mean?

 Common P0171 Diagnosis Mistakes

 It is important to complete the entire diagnostic process when diagnosing P0171.
-Many people will replace the air-fuel sensor or O2 sensor as soon as they get a bad reading, but the root cause is often a dirty or faulty mass airflow sensor or vacuum leak, thus causing the O2 or A/F sensor to read differently to compensate.
-Reading and analyzing fuel trims and the freeze frame data is the key to properly diagnosing P0171.
+Many people will replace the air-fuel sensor or O2 sensor as soon as they get a bad reading, but the root cause of bank 1 running lean is often a dirty or faulty mass airflow sensor or vacuum leak, thus causing the O2 or A/F sensor to read differently to compensate.
+Reading and analyzing fuel trims and the freeze frame data is the key to properly diagnosing an engine running lean.
+Fuel trim values being positive would indicate the ECU increased the amount of fuel provided, while negative values indicate the ECU decreased the amount of fuel.

 Lifelong automotive enthusiast with a soft spot for offroading.
 Wrencher turned writer, but I still love to tinker on just about anything with an engine.
 Dream car: tie between a ‘71 Hemi ‘Cuda and a ’91 GMC Syclone. #GirlDad #SaveTheManuals